Rafaelb4rros/my-first-API/README.md

 # my-first-API
-an API that i'm making for my website with NODE-JS.
+an API Rest that i'm making for my website with NODE-JS.